francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Std-Rec-2, "",
 )

-If the judgement $Delta tr std(p, alpha beta)$ is derivable,  inside the context $Delta$, all the sup-paths of $p$ carry the right annotations when $p$ is passed to a function expecting an argument annotated with $alpha beta$.
+If the judgement $Delta tr std(p, alpha beta)$ is derivable,  inside the context $Delta$, all the sup-paths of $p$ carry the right annotations when $p$ is passed to a method expecting an argument annotated with $alpha beta$.
 This type of judgement is necessary verify the correctness of the annotations in a method-modular fashion.

 Since a called method does not have information about $Delta$ when verified, all the sup-paths of $p$ must have an annotation in $Delta$ that is lower or equal ($rel$) to the annotation that they have in a context containing just their root annotated with $alpha beta$.